We believe data can transform the care of people with Multiple Sclerosis (MS)

 We envision a patient-centred data ecosystem in which all stakeholders contribute and use big data to co-create the innovations needed to advance the timely treatment and care of people with MS.

-The Multiple Sclerosis Data Alliance (MSDA) is a multi-stakeholder collaboration working to accelerate research insights for innovative care and treatments for people with MS, by:
+The Multiple Sclerosis Data Alliance (MSDA) is a global multi-stakeholder collaboration working to accelerate research insights for innovative care and treatments for people with MS, by:

 - raising awareness about the importance of research using real world MS data

 - enabling better discovery and access to real world MS data

 - promoting trustworthy and transparent practices in the way real world MS data is used.

 - MS data is used collaboratively to generate shared research and novel treatments